Curriculum and Teaching

 - Key Stage 4 programmes of study that are relevant to students’ needs.

 - Applications to examination boards to obtain access arrangements as appropriate.

 Tracking and Progress

-All staff are responsible for assessing, monitoring and tracking the progress of our pupils.
-Each pupil is regularly assessed in class in all subjects and levels are recorded and reported to parents frequently.
-At a whole school level, aspirational targets are set for all pupils including those with SEND.
+All staff are responsible for assessing, monitoring and tracking the progress of our students.
+Each student is regularly assessed in class in all subjects and levels are recorded and reported to parents/carers frequently.
+At a whole school level, aspirational targets are set for all students including those with SEND.
 Staff are responsible for setting each student achievable yet challenging targets within lessons and having high expectations of progress.
-Heads of departments, Year Leaders, Tutors and the SENCo regularly check on the progress of pupils and if someone is not making the expected levels of progress then intervention is put in place.
+Heads of departments, Year Leaders, Tutors and the SENCo regularly check on the progress of students and if someone is not making the expected levels of progress then intervention is put in place.